markpwns1/Harpy/README.md

 W. I. P. but almost completely stable.

-Currently has almost no standard library.
+Currently has a very tiny standard library consisting of `ARRAYS` and `IO`.
 Compiler errors are vague and don't tell you much.
 Runtime errors will just fail silently.
 All of these things are being worked on at the moment--but if your code is right, it works like a charm.

 Here are some examples:
 ```